chaitin/SafeLine/README.md

 <img src="/images/safeline-as-proxy-2.png" width=400>

-## Try to attack your website
+## Attack Simulation

-Now, your website is protected by SafeLine, let’s try tp attack it and see what happens.
+Now, your website is protected by SafeLine, let’s try to attack it and see what happens.

 If https://chaitin.com is a website protected by SafeLine, here are some test cases for common attacks: